BrooksPatton/web_dev_rehabilitation/micro_projects/front_end/styling/copy_of_website/one/README.md

 ## Challenge

 Take a screenshot of a website and recreating it using only native HTML and CSS.
+Branded icons and images can be replaced by placeholder images like [placekitten](https://placekitten.com/)

 ## Purpose